Carpal Tunnel Treatment in Fort Mill, SC

 The board-certified orthopedic specialists at SpecOrtho have over 20 years of experience providing comprehensive carpal tunnel treatment to patients in Fort Mill, SC.
-Patients all travel from York, Lancaster, South Mecklenburg, and Surrounding Counties to recieve the best in orthopedic care.
+Patients all travel from York, Lancaster, South Mecklenburg, and Surrounding Counties to receive the best in orthopedic care.
 If you are experiencing pain from carpal tunnel, contact the orthopaedic specialists at SpecOrtho for personalized diagnosis and treatment of your condition.
 If you would like to schedule an appointment at our orthopaedic clinic in Fort Mill, SC, please call (803) 548-6464 or request an appointment online.

 What Are the Symptoms of Carpal Tunnel?

 Generally, Carpal Tunnel Syndrome appears as numbness and tingling in the fingers.
 Occasionally it will be felt in the thumb, index, middle, and ring fingers, but does not have to be felt in all of them.

 - Numbness and pain in:

 - Tingling or the feeling that your hand is falling asleep

 - Pain in the wrists or forearms that increases with usage

 - Difficulty moving your hand (during tasks like writing, typing, driving, etc.)